 Lipoprotein(a) or LP(a)

 A little known (by the general population) lipoprotein that can also cause a greater risk is the Lp(a) cholesterol lipoprotein.
-This is a generic variation of plasma (the "fluid" which carries the blood cells through one's blood stream) LDL.
+This is a generic variation of plasma (the “fluid” which carries the blood cells through one’s bloodstream) LDL.
 When Lp(a) level is higher, one can more quickly develop the plaque buildup and this situation is known as atherosclerosis.

-You already know that the human body is capable of producing the (1000 mg per day) cholesterol that one need to remain healthy.
+You already know that the human body is capable of producing the (1000 mg per day) cholesterol that one needs to remain healthy.
 And the cholesterol we consume is not really necessary to maintain the healthy level.
 We consume most of the cholesterol in the form of transfats and saturated fats.
 Heart specialist recommends 300mg or less than fats daily.
-So by selecting perfect diet plan and adopt a regular exercise programs, you can reduce the risk of high cholesterol and get a healthy heart.
+So by selecting perfect diet plan and adopt a regular exercise program, you can reduce the risk of high cholesterol and get a healthy heart.